The resources herein will help provide a basis for research and history on ecologically-aware art.

 HUNT OVRSZQ-4 N6512 .M35 1992

-Outlines some well-known and emerging artists working in the environment at that time.
+Outlines some well-known and emerging artists working in the environment in the 1990s.

 Strelow, Heike, curator.
 Natural Reality: Artistic Positions Between Nature and Culture/Künstlerische Positionen Zwischen Natur und Kultur.
 Ludwig Forum für Internationale Kunst.
 Stuttgart : DACO, 1999.